szarka/RWUEcon102/Fall2014/ReadingList.md

 Levy, David M., and Sandra J. Peart. "[The Secret History of the Dismal Science.
 Part I. Economics, Religion and Race in the 19th Century.](http://www.econlib.org/library/Columns/LevyPeartdismal.html)" *Library of Economics and Liberty*, January 22, 2001.
 The true origin of the epithet "the dismal science" is much more interesting than most who hurl it realize...

-Bastiat, Frédéric. "[What Is Seen and What Is Not Seen](http://www.econlib.org/library/Bastiat/basEss1.html)", 1848.
+Bastiat, Fr&eacute;d&eacute;ric. "[What Is Seen and What Is Not Seen](http://www.econlib.org/library/Bastiat/basEss1.html)", 1848.
 You may tire of this essay before you read all the examples, but read the first ("the broken window"): it's the one that everyone refers to as the general case of the fallacy against which he argues throughout.
 The end of the third section ("taxes") is also pretty funny.
 At least, I think so.

 ## How Markets Work